Tequila ranks first among the products that foreigners consume most when they visit Mexico.

 - Ahualulco de Mercado

 The first 4 municipalities of this region are part of the Agave Landscape: almost 35 thousand hectares of land declared, in 2006, as World Heritage of Unesco.

 Flanked by mountains on both sides and the dormant Tequila volcano in the center, most of the distilleries are in or near the valley towns of El Arenal, Tequila, and Amatitán.
 The town of Tequila is the most popular stop on the trail.

-During its journey, by train or by road, you can admire vast bluish extensions, planted with the blue tequilana weber agave, raw material with which tequila is made.
+During its journey, by train or by road, you can admire vast bluish extensions, planted with the blue tequilana weber agave, the raw material with which tequila is made.

 In addition to the Agavero Landscape, the traveler can visit distilleries, factories, and taverns, abandoned or active, especially in the municipalities of Amatitán and Tequila, which dispute the honor of having been the cradle of tequila.